-Lattice degeneration is a peripheral retina condition in which the retinal tissue is thinned, atrophied and the blood vessels are fibrosed in a “lattice-like” appearance.
+Lattice degeneration is a retina condition in which the retinal tissue is abnormally thin and the blood vessels have a “lattice-like” appearance due to fibrosis.

 Lattice degeneration lesions, usually localized, appear as round/oval or linear patches in the far peripheral retina.

 The typical lattice degeneration patient is over 25 years of age and may be myopic (nearsighted).
 It is typically found in both eyes.
-It is estimated that 8 to 11 percent of the population has peripheral retinal changes that are categorized as lattice degeneration.
+Estimates are that 8 to 11 percent of the population has peripheral retinal changes that are categorized as lattice degeneration.

-Lattice does not typically cause symptoms, but when symptoms do occur, they include photopsia, or flashing lights in the patient’s peripheral (side) vision.
+Lattice does not typically cause symptoms, but if symptoms occur, they include photopsia, or flashing lights in the patient’s peripheral (side) vision.

-It is believed that lattice has been associated with higher risk of retinal detachment.
+Lattice degeneration, along with vitreous detachment can be precursors to retinal detachment.
+Many vitreo-retinal physicians associate lattice with higher risk of retinal detachment.
 Retinal holes can occur in the lesions and tractional retinal tears can develop in rare cases.

 Diagnosis of lattice degeneration is done by a well-dilated, peripheral retina examination called ophthalmoscopy.
-During ophthalmoscopy, the doctor may use scleral depression – a technique that involves slight pressure placed on the outside of the eye in order to give the doctor a better view of the peripheral retina.
+During ophthalmoscopy, the doctor sometimes uses scleral depression – a technique in which she applies slight pressure on the outside of the eye in order to give the her a better view of the peripheral retina.

 Treatment of lattice is typically prophylactic.
-In rare cases, a “barrier” laser is applied to “tack down” the retina surrounding these lesions to avoid the possibility of retinal detachment.
-If a retinal tear is noted near the lesion, preventative laser is commonly done to avoid detachment complications.
+In rare cases, the doctor performs a “barrier” laser to “tack down” the retina surrounding these lesions to avoid the possibility of retinal detachment.
+If the doctor finds a retinal tear near the lesion, a preventative laser procedure can help avoid retinal detachment complications.